Montana Farm Programs: Rangeland, Sage-Grouse Habitat & Livestock Water

 | Average Farm Size | ~2,245 acres |

-| EQIP FY2026 Deadline | Check with local NRCS office |
+| EQIP FY2026 Deadline | Varies by area, contact your local NRCS office for current batching dates |

-| CSP FY2026 Deadline | Check with local NRCS office |
+| CSP FY2026 Deadline | Varies by area, contact your local NRCS office for current batching dates |

-| State NRCS Office | (406) 587-6811 · Bozeman, MT |
+| State NRCS Office | 10 E. Babcock St., Federal Building Room 443, Bozeman, MT 59715 · (406) 587-6811 |

 Federal Programs in Montana

-Federal programs like EQIP, CSP, and FSA loans are available nationwide, but how they work in practice varies by state — each state sets its own EQIP priorities, ranking criteria, and application deadlines.
+Federal programs like EQIP, CSP, and FSA loans are available nationwide, but how they work in practice varies by state.
+Each state sets its own EQIP priorities, ranking criteria, and application deadlines.
 Below is how the federal programs apply specifically in Montana.
 For full details on any program, read the federal program guides.

 EQIP in Montana